Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Interactive content refers to any type of content that requires active engagement from the viewer or user.
 It goes beyond static images or text, and involves some sort of interaction, such as clicking, scrolling, or answering questions.

-At Siege, we’ve created over 17,000 pieces of content and build dozens of interactive content assets each year for our clients.
-The value of those assets amount to $90,000,000+ in yearly traffic value.
+At Siege, we’ve created over 17,000 pieces of content and built dozens of interactive content assets each year for our clients.
+The value of those assets amount to more than $86 million in traffic value per year.

 In this blog post, we’ll dive deeper into the world of interactive content, exploring what it is, why it’s effective, and how you can start incorporating into your content marketing strategy.